 This predicament shows up politically in the double bind of a legal order that unavoidably proclaims an identity and thereby calls forth challenges against the terms in which it does so.
 Justice, for Van Roermund, is precisely the practice of acknowledging and negotiating this double bind; it is “the ability of a polity to acknowledge unconditionally what counts against its self-proclaimed identity without being coerced to do so” (125).
 For example, he sees the ambiguous incorporation of human rights in the democratic legal framework of a particular community as an acknowledgment of the contestability of the specific boundaries it sets with regard to citizenship and immigration.

 This idea of justice—which we may perhaps call ‘agonistic’ insofar as it essentially affirms openness and contestability—is fascinating and carefully elaborated.
 In contrast, Van Roermund’s step to viewing law as simply the “institutionalization” of this idea of justice seems hasty (112).
 Law can be more or less just, more or less open and responsive to alterity.
 Moreover it seems that law must in the end be about more than maintaining the openness of the legal order itself.
 Indeed, in chapter three, about the positivity of law, we find a somewhat different or at least more complex account of what law is about as a product of authority.
 Political authority is conceived there as “[practical] knowledge about how to order society [...] so as to end or curb potentially disruptive conflict [...]”
 (161).
-Justice shows up in two features of authority: a certain “independence” (171) or “self-restraint in the articulation of collective selfhood” (172), manifested for example in the separation of powers and majority rule; and the law’s being an “order of judgment” (180).
-The latter point refers to law as an object of knowledge and discussion.
-Van Roermund sees that as another manifestation of an acknowledgment by the legal order that something can be held against it, since knowledge of the law can be held against officials as well being used by them.
+Justice shows up in two features of authority.
+The first is a certain “independence” (171) or “self-restraint in the articulation of collective selfhood” (172), manifested for example in the separation of powers and majority rule.
+The second has to do with law being an object of knowledge and discussion, which Van Roermund sees as a manifestation of an acknowledgment by the legal order that something can be held against it, since knowledge of the law can be held against officials as well being used by them.
 This interesting idea is developed in chapter four through an in-depth discussion of the nature of norms, their validity, and how they relate to facts.

 The fifth and last chapter contains a rewarding analysis of interpretation and rule following, with particular attention to the importance of perspective and reflexivity for understanding how rules provide orientation regarding what to do.
 This chapter is more self-contained than the others; it does not explicitly depend on or develop the proposed idea of justice.
 After this the book comes to a rather abrupt end.
 Having covered a lot of ground, it would have made for a more satisfying closing if our guide had taken stock of where we wound up in the end.
 Perhaps such reservations about the book’s structure stem from reading it more as a systematic treatise than it was intended.
 But doing so is certainly worthwhile for the distinctive perspective on law that it articulates.